Lithill/Plant-Planner/README.md

    3. Solution: src code needed Jinja template.
 (E.g. {{ url_for('static', filename='images/add.webp') }})

 3.
+   1. Expected behaviour: When clicking on buttons on plants page, they always work
+   2. Actual behaviour: Clicking on buttons on plants page does not work when three plants image div is over it
+   3. Solution: Move three plants image

+4.
    1. Expected behaviour:
    2. Actual behaviour:
    3. Solution: